Mirkazemi/CollaborativeCoding/GithubGitlab.md

 ```console
 $ git clone https://github.com/YOUR-GITHUB-USERNAME/HelloWorldProject.git
 ```
-If you review the commit history of the repository you figure out the you also have two branch of 'main' and uppercase.
+If you review the commit history of the repository you figure out that you also have two branches of 'main' and ‘uppercase’.
 ```console
 $ cd HelloWorldProject
 $ git log